firebase/extensions/firestore-bigquery-export/PREINSTALL.md

 Use this extension to export the documents in a Cloud Firestore collection to BigQuery.
-Exports are realtime and incremental, so the data in BigQuery is a mirror of your content in Firestore.
+Exports are realtime and incremental, so the data in BigQuery is a mirror of your content in Cloud Firestore.

 The extension creates and updates a [dataset](https://cloud.google.com/bigquery/docs/datasets-intro) containing the following two BigQuery resources: